Cheyenne Frontier Days rodeo ’embodies what America is all about’ on military appreciation day

 “I grew up in Idaho.
-You would think I have been to a few but I was a bit of a city boy growing up and it took me joining the Wyoming Guard to actually feel what country was really all about,” United States Air Force Captain Daniel Hochhalter said.
+You would think I have been to a few, but I was a bit of a city boy growing up and it took me joining the Wyoming Guard to actually feel what country was really all about,” U.S. Air Force Captain Daniel Hochhalter said on Monday.

 Hochhalter is the commander of the 243rd Air Traffic Control Squad in Cheyenne.